 Students arriving after a school's designated start time are considered late to school and will receive a "Late to School Check In" coding.
 Students checking out of school prior to the end of the school's designated dismissal time will receive an "Early Check-Out" coding.
+"Late to School Check-ins" and "Early Check-outs" will be identified as unexcused or excused.
+Three (3) unexcused "Late to School Check-ins" and/or "Early Check-outs" will equate to the student receiving one (1) unexcused absence.
+Section 1003.02, F.S., "authorizes district school boards to establish policies that allow accumulated unexcused tardies, regardless of when they occur during the school day and early departures from school to be recorded as unexcused absences."
 Five (5) accumulated "Late to School Check-Ins" or "Early Check-Outs" will equate to the student receiving one (1) unexcused absence.